salt-formulas/salt-formula-horizon/README.rst

             name: heat_policy.json
             enabled: true

-Horizon with enabled SSL security (when SSL is realised by proxy)
+Horizon with enabled SSL security (when SSL is realised by proxy):

 .. code-block:: yaml